Building a STEM-Engagement Partnership in Corona

 - Dowel Sculptures - Practice your engineering skills by building freestanding structures with dowels and rubber bands.

-Community Hours tickets are available for reservation on Friday mornings and can be reserved here.
+Community Hours tickets are available for reservation here.

 Pre-K STEM Enrichment Program

 In partnership with the NYC Department of Education, NYSCI will implement a Pre-K STEM Enrichment program with a new Pre-K Center being constructed on our campus and expected to open Fall 2022.
 Co-designed with District 24 Mosaic Pre-K school leaders, the program will include STEM curriculum development, professional learning & coaching for teachers, specialized class field trips, and STEM family days for over 300 families in Corona.

 The new Mosaic Pre-K Center at 111th Street (Q369) will accommodate General and Special Education 3K and Pre-K students.
 The application window is currently closed; however, families can still apply to be on the waitlist through MySchools.nyc.
 Please feel free to contact the Mosaic Pre-K Parent Coordinator, Seema Ali, at Sali6@schools.nyc.gov or call the main office at 718-326-8170 for more information.

 Community Celebrations & Collaborations